 To get to the region, the easiest way is to fly into Saguenay-Bagotville Airport (YBG) with service from major Canadian cities on Air Canada.

-To drive to Saguenay, it’s located about two-and-half hour’s northeast of Quebec City.
+To drive to Saguenay, it is located about two-and-a-half hours northeast of Quebec City.

 Disclosure